digitalcredentials/sign-and-verify/README.md

 3. Implement the `credentialRequestHandler` method in `./src/issuer-helper.ts`

-NOTE: the `UNLOCKED_DID` included as an example is just for your reference.
-Do not check in unlocked dids, private keys, or the equivalent.
+NOTE: the `DID_SEED` included as an example is just for your reference.
+Do not check in production did seeds, private keys, or the equivalent.

 ## Install